 In order to attend an NYLT course, a youth must have the following qualifications by the beginning of the course:

-- Boy Scouts and Varsity Scouts must be 13 years of age and fall within the maximum age allowance for their program registration.
+- Scouts BSA and Varsity Scouts must be 13 years of age and fall within the maximum age allowance for their program registration.
 They must be a First Class Scout and have completed Introduction to Leadership Skills for Troops (ILST).
 ILST is typically conducted by the Troop.
 Additional ILST sessions may be conducted prior to the course for those in need.

 - Venturers and Sea Scouts (male and female) must be at least 14, or 13 and have completed eighth grade, and fall within the maximum age allowance for their program.
 They must have completed Introduction to Leadership Skills for Crews or Ships.
 It is recommended that they have had at least one year of camping experience.